jenndryden/jenndryden/README.md

 ⚡ I'm currently a Systems Design Engineer at the University of Waterloo.
 I am currently working as a Software Developer at [Ceridian](https://www.ceridian.com) on their Dayforce Benefits team making Work Life Balance Better!

-I previously worked at [RBC](https://www.rbc.com/about-rbc.html) as a Software Developer for Winter 2021.
+I previously worked at [RBC](https://www.rbc.com/about-rbc.html) as a Software Developer for my Winter 2021 co-op.

 I love exploring new projects, frameworks and languages.
 Feel free to browse around at my previous work and designs, or message me to chat.